NEED OF CHARKHA:

 - Sadguru Shree Aniruddha Bapu says, “Let all the innumerable destitute children, who are indeed mine, get clothing to cover themselves.”

-- Sadguru Shree Aniruddha Bapu wants that the devotees to get involved in this activity with all their energies and efforts.
+- Aniruddha Bapu motivates devotees to get involved in this activity with all their energies and efforts.

-- Charkha means self-sufficiency achieved from minimal resources.
+- Charkha symbolizes self-sufficiency achieved from minimal resources.

-- The fabric resulting from these charkhas is both durable and comfortable to wear.
+- The fabric resulting from these charkhas is durable and comfortable to wear.

-- The devotees spin the charkha reciting the mantra of ‘Aniruddha Mahavakya’ thus also imparting and increasing their quotient of devotion.
+- The devotees spin the charkha reciting the mantra of ‘Aniruddha Mahavakya’ thus increasing their quotient of devotion.